 At its core, the Talanoa Dialogue is about stories.
 To date, more than a thousand stories have been collected as part of the process, many of which detail innovative and inspiring action that is taking place on the ground.
 The Fijian Presidency wants to make sure stories like these are shared as widely as possible, in order to inspire others to action and to spread the message that, although time is running out, the target of limiting warming to 1.5 degrees above the temperature of the pre-industrial age is still obtainable.

 To support this goal, the global video competition will enlist the creativity and passion of filmmakers and story tellers (you don’t have to be a professional filmmaker to participate!) to use the power of video to collect stories that respond to one of the three main questions of the Talanoa Dialogue – Where are we?
 Where do we want to go?
 How do we get there?
 Compelling and inspiring stories about the climate action being undertaken by governments, civil society groups, businesses, investors, the scientific community and others around the globe.

 The Presidency is joining forces with the video crowdsourcing company Userfarm to engage its extensive global network of filmmakers.
-The competition will run until 19 November 2018, after which the Presidency will select five videos ranked from first place to fifth place.
+The competition will run until 22 November 2018 (updated on 16 November 2018), after which the Presidency will select five videos ranked from first place to fifth place.
 1st place will be awarded €4,000; 2nd place €3,000; 3rd place €2,000; 4th place €2,000; and, 5th place €1,000.

 More details about the competition, including the call to action and brief, can be found on the Userfarm website.